Do you want to be a meal planner? You have to be prepared if you do!

 5. Come up with meal ideas that support your week’s theme.

 Now, you’ll want to develop a couple of food ideas that will help you at this point.
-Browse Pinterest, blogs, and websites and find recipes, which will inspire you to start your food preparation, and which is very desirable and easy to follow.
+Browse Pinterest, blogs, and websites and find recipes, which will inspire you to start your food preparation, and which are very desirable and easy to follow.
 Let all the ideas flow and see what brings you excitement to get ready for the next step!

 6. Pick recipes with similar ingredients.